 What is the Retirement Savings Contributions Credit?

-Update: this Retirement Savings Contribution Credit article has been updated with information for the 2023 and 2024 tax years.
+Update: this Retirement Savings Contribution Credit article has been updated with info for the 2024 and 2025 tax years.
 Also, check out my Saver’s Credit overview for more details on the Retirement Savings Contribution Credit.
 Yet another case where making less income actually pays off.
-If your income is below the following adjusted gross income (AGI) levels for the 2023 and 2024 tax years, you may be eligible for the Retirement Savings Contribution Credit (The Saver’s Credit) on your tax return.
+If your income is below the following adjusted gross income (AGI) levels for the 2024 and 2025 tax years, you may be eligible for the Retirement Savings Contribution Credit (The Saver’s Credit) on your tax return.
 That’s right, this is not a deduction, but a credit, just for saving your own money and harnessing the tax benefits of doing so.

 What is the Retirement Savings Contribution Credit?